nosarthur/nosarthur.github.io/_drafts/tree.md

 The biggest problem with decision tree is its instability, i.e., if the training data changes a little bit due to noise and/or sampling, the decision boundaries may change a lot.
-In other words, the exact locations of the decision boundaries are hard to justify.
 Thus for any particular test data point, the predicted class label is likely to change as a result of

 * including/excluding certain training data points (not necessarily outliers)